 What Happens Right After Baby Is Born?

-Once the clamp is in place, the cord is cut by your doctor or birthing partner, leaving behind a stump (kind of gross, we know) that will dry up and fall off on its own after a couple weeks.
+Once the clamp is in place, the cord is cut by either your doctor or birthing partner, leaving behind a stump that will dry up and fall off on its own after a couple weeks.
 If you’re choosing to bank your child’s cord blood, the doctor will collect that at this point as well, Worth says.

 Plus, more from The Bump: